Happy couple discussing something on papers.

 Home sellers often prefer to work with buyers who make at least a 20% down payment.
 A bigger down payment is a strong signal that your finances are in order, so you may have an easier time getting a mortgage.
 This can give you an edge over other buyers, especially when the home is in a hot market.

 Putting 20% down isn’t right for every buyer.
 Some buyers can’t afford it.
-Some buyers would prefer to have extra cash set aside for future repairs and expenses.
-If you’re figuring out how much down payment you need to buy a house, consider these drawbacks:
+Others prefer to have extra cash set aside for future repairs and expenses.
+Before making a decision, consider these drawbacks to making a 20% down payment:

 Less Financial Flexibility

 Once you put money down on your mortgage, it’s not easy to get it back.
-If you think you might need the money for something else later on, it may make more sense to put down less and build your savings.
+If you think you might need the money for something else later, it may make more sense to put down less and build your savings.

 Less Money For Repairs